 Only one An-225 has ever been fully built.
-Its design and construction was done during 1984-1988 by the Soviet Union in order to transport the Buran spaceplane from its landing sites in the USSR back to its launch site at Baikonur Cosmodrome in Kazakhstan.
-It performed 14 of these flights until the Buran shuttle program was cancelled in 1993.
+Its design and construction were done during 1984-1988 by the Soviet Union in order to transport the Buran spaceplane from its landing sites in the USSR back to its launch site at Baikonur Cosmodrome in Kazakhstan.
+It performed 14 of these flights until the Buran shuttle program was canceled in 1993.

 Since 2001, it has been in use around the world for commercial cargo transportation.
-After the cancellation of the Buran shuttle program, the An-225 began an overhaul for commercialization in 2000 and was reintroduced in 2001 under the management of Antonov Airlines.
-Since then, it has flown cargo all around the world and has also played a big part in transporting emergency supplies for disaster relief operations.
+After the cancellation of the Buran shuttle program, the An-225 began an overhaul for commercialization in 2000.
+It was reintroduced in 2001 under the management of Antonov Airlines.
+Since then, it has flown cargo all around the world and has played a big part in transporting emergency supplies for disaster relief operations.

 It holds about 240 world records.
 These include:

-Production of a second An-225 was started in 1987 but, due to a lack of funds, was cancelled in 1994 being only partially completed.
+Production of a second An-225 was started in 1987 but, due to a lack of funds, was canceled in 1994 being only partially completed.
 It is currently stored in a hangar in Kiev, Ukraine.
-On August 30, 2016, completion of this second airframe was agreed upon by the Aerospace Industry Corporation of China (AICC) in an agreement promising to deliver the completed plane to China in 2017.
+On August 30, 2016, the Aerospace Industry Corporation of China (AICC) agreed to the completion of the second airframe, promising to deliver the completed plane to China in 2017.
 This deal serves as the beginning of China’s solution to curb their ever-increasing strategic airlift demands.
-A regular production of 10-15 An-225 aircraft is a possibility given the strong economy in China and it is also possible the AICC could be looking to use the aircraft as a reference for the development of their own version of a super-heavy cargo plane for military purposes.
+A regular production of 10-15 An-225 aircraft is a possibility given the strong economy in China.
+It is also possible the AICC could be looking to develop their own version of a super-heavy cargo plane.

-The Antonov An-225 is in an aircraft class of its own, showing its superiority every time it takes off on a mission to haul some of the world’s heaviest and largest cargo around the world.
-Although the size of the An-225 puts it in a flying league of its own, the certification process used by the Interstate Aviation Committee (the official civil aviation authority in Russia) required to deem this aircraft flightworthy is “sufficiently similar in structure and performance” to the certification process of the Federal Aviation Administration (FAA) which Aversan uses to certify its hardware and software.
+The Antonov An-225 is in an aircraft class of its own.
+It shows its superiority every time it takes off on a mission to haul some of the world’s heaviest and largest cargo.
+Although the size of the An-225 puts it in a flying league of its own, the certification process used by the Interstate Aviation Committee (the official civil aviation authority in Russia) required to deem this aircraft flight-worthy is “sufficiently similar in structure and performance” to the certification process of the Federal Aviation Administration (FAA) which Aversan uses to certify its hardware and software.
 Learn more about the design and certification process here.